Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

 Today's "me" has come to understand life to be one continual learning process.
 This learning includes not only secular education, but personal learning through our own (and other's) experiences, trials, and triumphs.

-Open to New Things
+Open to Experience

 I believe the key to lifelong learning is having a student mindset.
 This mindset allows life to teach us at any given opportunity while we are open to new ideas and possibilities.
 Yes, lessons are waiting for us just about everywhere we take notice.